JosefUtbult/Custom-swedish-keyboard-layout/README.md

 };
 ```
 ## Add the variant to rules
-In the file `/usr/share/X11/xkb/rules/evdev.xml` you have the rules/descriptions of all the different keybord layouts and the keymaps.
+In the file `/usr/share/X11/xkb/rules/evdev.xml` you have the rules/descriptions of all the different keyboard layouts and the keymaps.
 Search for the following.
 ```
 <configItem>
         <name>se</name>